 The Elie Wiesel Center for Jewish Studies

 Named for Elie Wiesel, the 1986 Nobel Laureate for Peace and a member of the BU faculty for nearly forty years, we strive to maintain his legacy of excellent teaching and scholarship.
-We are particularly committed to the study of the Humanities in a Jewish key, a mission we bring to the greater Boston area through our public lectures and programs.

 Research and Publications

 - We support academic research projects directed by core and affiliated faculty through funding and organization of lectures, seminars, and conferences.

 Arts and Culture